 Similarly, to decrease the temperature, you can press the down arrow or the minus sign.

-How to choose between the different operations available on the Japanese air conditioner remote?
+How to choose between the different Modes available on the Japanese air conditioner remote?

-There are several remote controls that display the type of operation on the screen.
+There are several remote controls that display the type of modes on the screen.
 This may include auto-run, heating, cooling, etc.

-When you press the button that is labeled as 運転切換, the little arrow on the screen will go down and point to a different operation.
+When you press the button that is labeled as 運転切換, the little arrow on the screen will go down and point to a different modes.

-This button is known as unten kirikae, and it means ‘change operation’.
-With the help of this one button, you can change the operation of your air conditioner.
+This button is known as unten kirikae, and it means ‘change mode’.
+With the help of this one button, you can change the mode of your air conditioner.

 You will notice that many leopalace remote controls have this function.

-Now, there are also other remote controls that do not have this ‘change operation’ on the screen.
-Instead, there will be buttons in the remote control that are labeled with the name of the type of operation.
-In this case, you can simply press the button labeled with the operation you want your air conditioner to perform.
+Now, there are also other remote controls that do not have this ‘change mode’ on the screen.
+Instead, there will be buttons in the remote control that are labeled with the name of the type of modes.
+In this case, you can simply press the button labeled with the mode you want your air conditioner to perform.

 The following are some of the standard opertions that are included in many Japanese air-conditioners: